Drumshanbo: Sport

 Lough Allen is the largest lake in the vicinity and has a reputation for coarse angling with a plentiful supply of trout, pike, perch, rudd and roach.
-It is possible to rent cruisers to navigate the waterways and enjoy the surrounding countryside.
+It is possible to rent cruisers to navigate the surrounding waterways.
 Lough Allen also is used for wind surfing, canoeing and other water sports.

-Moorlands Equestrian Centre has been established over ten years ago and provides a range of activities including pony trekking, mountain trails, lakeside rides or cross-country treks.

-There are four golf courses in the area, namely Carrick on Shannon (18 holes), Blacklion (9 holes), Slieve Russell (18 holes), and Ballinamore (9 holes).
+There are four golf courses in the area, including Carrick on Shannon (18 holes), Blacklion (9 holes), Slieve Russell (18 holes), and Ballinamore (9 holes).

 Allen Gaels are the local GAA club, and have been county champions in both Gaelic football and hurling.

-Events

-Drumshanbo has a growing population of over 1,000.
-In the third week of July, the town hosts the Joe Mooney Summer School for Irish Music.
-This festival is now in its sixteenth year and attracts Irish music enthusiasts from all over the world.
-As the name suggests it is a memorial and tribute to the late Joseph Mooney, County Councillor and townsman who did so much to promote the cause of Leitrim and his beloved town.